Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Summary and conclusions

-In conclusion, our theoretical search for optimal storage of a photon serves as a prerequisite for more advanced tasks, such as storing quantum states in a long-time memory or reobtaining the state by using the Hahn echo \cite{Hahn}.
-Optimal storage of quantum information brings promise also for applications such as entanglement purification in quantum repeaters or atomic clocks.
+In conclusion, our theoretical search for optimal storage of a photon serves as a prerequisite for more advanced tasks, such as storing quantum states in a long-time memory or reobtaining the state, for example, by using the Hahn echo \cite{Hahn}.
+The simulations and optimisations of these tasks require a master equation approach and the system's state is described by a density operator.
+The difficulty lies in the fact that the state of the spin ensemble after the absorption is highly entangled, which has to be protected from collective spontaneous emission \cite{Tanas} and/or dephasing \cite{Carnio}.
+Furthermore, the state of the spin ensemble has to be refocused via $\pi$ pulses, which are implemented with external driving fields of many photons.
+This requires other mathematical approaches and together with the results of this manuscript, they can provide a complete description of inhomogeneous spin memories.